EKA2L1/quickstart/README.md

 Additionally, please add your language in:
 - quickstart/mkdocs.yml file

-Thanks a lot for your consideration.
+Thanks a lot for your consideration!